The Bankrate promise

 3 reasons why college tuition is rising

 Students applying for college — and their parents — may be met with sticker shock when they see the total cost of attendance for school.
-Even for in-state schools, College Board estimates the annual undergraduate budget to be nearly $30,000.
-That number rises to almost $45,000 for out-of-state schools.
-There are three main reasons for this: growing demand, a shortage in state funding and outsized investment in student services.
+Even for in-state students, College Board estimates the annual undergraduate budget to be nearly $30,000.
+That number rises to more than $45,000 for out-of-state students.
+There are three main reasons for this: growing demand, a shortage of in-state funding and outsized investment in student services.

 A college education has become a rite of passage for many students in America, and studies continue to show that college graduates are more likely to become higher earners than those without a degree.
-The U.S. Bureau of Labor Statistics reports that in 2020, those with a bachelor’s degree earned a weekly salary that was 67 percent higher than those with a high school diploma and had an unemployment rate that was 39 percent lower.
+In 2021, those with a bachelor’s degree earned a weekly salary that was 65 percent higher than those with a high school diploma and had an unemployment rate that was 43 percent lower.

 This social and financial pressure increases the public demand for these institutions, and growing demand allows colleges to charge more for their services.
-Many colleges have also invested in better amenities to attract incoming students, which translates to higher fees for those students.
+Many colleges have also invested in better amenities to attract incoming students, which translates to higher student fees.

 Though many colleges received federal funding during the pandemic and available financial aid for students continues to increase, neither of these factors solve the systemic issue of reduced state funding — one of the primary contributors to elevated tuition costs.